 Electing to go “cold turkey” (stopping all opiates suddenly and completely) on your own, can be very dangerous and result in life threatening developments such as:

-All of these symptoms can be avoided completely or managed by admitting to our residential Lighthouse clinic for a full medical detox.
+All of these symptoms can be avoided completely or managed by admitting to our residential Lighthouse clinic for a full medical heroin detox in London or Essex.
 Here, you will be continually monitored and medical care is on hand 24/7, should you require it.